Deep Transfer Learning: Model Framework and Error Analysis

 We substantiate the effectiveness of our method through experimental validation using four image classification datasets and one regression dataset.
-More details on datasets and hyperparameter setting are shown in Appendix \ref{sec: Experimental details}.
+The following tables all omit the percentage sign (\%) for the sake of simplicity when presenting the classification accuracy.
+More details on hyperparameter setting are shown in the supplementary material.

+\textbf{Datasets.} Among the multi-domain image datasets, PACS~\citep{li2017deeper}, VLCS~\citep{fang2013unbiased}, TerraIncognita~\citep{beery2018recognition} and OfficeHome~\citep{venkateswara2017deep} are widely employed.
+VLCS represents a challenging dataset that is composed of 10,700 images.
+It encompasses four domains, namely VOC2007 (V), LabelMe (L), Caltech (C), and Sun (S), along with 5 classes.
+PACS is a dataset comprising 9,900 images, which has 7 classes and 4 domains.
+TerraIncognita is a geographic dataset consisting of images that cover a wide variety of environments and objects.
+It consists of 4 domains and 24,700 images.
+OfficeHome contains images gathered from four distinct domains: Art (A), Clipart (C), Product (P), and Real-world (R), along with corresponding annotations for classification tasks in office environments.
+It comprises 15,500 images, which are partitioned into 65 object categories.
+All of these classification datasets are constituted of image data with four distinct domains.

-\textbf{Datasets.} The four classification datasets are VLCS \cite{fang2013unbiased}, PACS \cite{li2017deeper}, TerraIncognita \cite{beery2018recognition} and OfficeHome \cite{venkateswara2017deep}.
-All these datasets comprise image data with four distinct domains.
-The regression dataset is the tool wear dataset from the 2010 PHM Challenge \cite{li2009fuzzy}, which comprises labeled data with three domains, namely C1, C4, and C6.
-The original dataset consists of sensing signals sampled at 50 kHz, including cutting force signals, vibration signals in the x, y, and z directions, and acoustic emission signals during processing.
+The regression dataset employed is the tool wear dataset from the 2010 PHM Challenge \citep{li2009fuzzy}, which is among the rare common datasets utilized for multi-domain regression.
+This dataset is composed of labeled data spanning three domains, specifically C1, C4, and C6.
+The original dataset contains sensing signals sampled at a frequency of 50 kHz.
+These signals encompass cutting force signals, vibration signals in the x, y, and z directions, as well as acoustic emission signals that are generated during the processing stage.
 We use cutting force signals in three directions as input and the average wear values of the three blades for each tool as output.
-Since the results for the tool wear were not significant across all domains, we have presented them in Appendix \ref{sec: Experimental details}.